ananduri/ananduri.github.io/_posts/2017-10-31-Independent-Component-Analysis.md

 ## References

-[1] Hastie, Tibshirani Friedman, _The Elements of Statistical Learning_
+[1] Hastie, Tibshirani, and Friedman, _The Elements of Statistical Learning_

-[2] Shlens, and the voices/microphones scenario is a common one used to motivate ICA (it's an example of a more general problem called blind-source separation)
+[2] Shlens, A Tutorial on Independent Component Analysis. arXiv:1404.2986v1.
+The voices/microphones scenario is a common one used to motivate ICA (it's an example of a more general problem called blind-source separation)